 The exception referred to above is that the court can still impose their own view if the agreement leaves either party without provision for their financial needs.
 However, even when the court is persuaded that it is not bound by the agreement because it does not provide for a party’s needs, the agreement can still be relevant as it can operate as a depressing factor – affecting (in other words bringing down) the provision the court makes from what it otherwise would have been.

 So, for many cases, but particularly for those going into second marriages, prenuptial agreements can offer considerable protection when drawn up correctly.
 However if you find yourself in the situation of marriage break up for the second time and you have not protected your assets in this way, all is not lost.
-You may be able to argue there is an unmatched capital contribution from your side (the length of the second marriage will have an impact on how significant this is), and always remember that a pension fund that has been subject to a pension sharing order, cannot be shared again.
+You may be able to argue there is an unmatched capital contribution from your side; the length of the second marriage will have an impact on how significant this is.

 Disclaimer: While we do all that is possible in terms of ensuring its accuracy, this blog contains general information only.
 Nothing in these pages constitutes legal advice.
 You need to consult a suitably qualified lawyer from the firm on any specific legal problem or matter.